TalkingEyes: Pluralistic Speech-Driven 3D Eye Gaze Animation: Dataset: TKED

 \subsection{Dataset Construction Pipeline}

 As shown in Fig. \ref{fig:dataset_pipeline}, the pipeline mainly consists of four stages: video pre-processing, 3D face reconstruction, 3D eye gaze fitting and data post-processing.

-\subsubsection{Video pre-processing}
+\subsubsection{Video Pre-processing}

-The visibility of the subject's eyes in video is paramount for the subsequent 3D eye gaze fitting.
-Hence, the videos need be excluded if the eyes are obscured.
-For videos where the invisibility of eyes is caused by head turning, we perform a preliminary exclusion by detecting significant disparities in the distance between the left and right eye corners and the side of the face.
-Then, the videos featuring individuals with obstructions such as sunglasses, which inherently mask the eyes, are excluded by manual screening.
+Clear visibility of the subject's eyes in video is paramount for the subsequent 3D eye gaze fitting.
+Hence, we excluded videos where the eyes are obscured.
+For instances of poor visibility due to head turns, we performed a preliminary exclusion by detecting significant disparity in the distances from the left and right eye corners to the two sides of the face.
+Additionally, the videos featuring individuals with obstructions such as sunglasses, which inherently mask the eyes, were excluded by manual screening.
+After this pre-processing step, the number of the raw video clips was reduced from approximately 20,000 to 6,000.